 Social species are among the most successful on the planet.
-Honeybees alone have colonized almost every continent, a range that results from both natural and artificial expansions.
+Honeybees have colonized almost every continent, a range that results from both natural and artificial expansions.
 Our research program takes a bottom-up approach to understand how eusocial lineages evolve and the mechanisms through which adaptations occur.
 Ultimately, we strive to bridge the gaps in our understanding of genomics, the evolution of eusocial species, and the adaptive value of their behaviours.

 Using Population Genomics to Identify Patterns of Adaptive Change in Eusocial Species